Kair12345/GroupProject/README.md

 * We changed the movement to be more like 2048 by changing the keyRelease function in order to make it so movement direction can not change until a the side of the screen is reached.
 Unfortunately there is a problem where the tile permanently stops moving if you click  arrow keys of opposite directions.

+* We added one more tile to be displayed on screen.
+The new tile's code is the same as the first one but the tiles placement is different and it has different pixel art on it.